 Brands have a lot to gain from music, especially in this visual world, and here is why.

 No Advertisement is Right without Music

 When you take a look at an advertisement, there is always music in the background, whether a simple note or something complex and unique, it stands to denote a brand after a certain time.
 Old Spice is a good example, it’s simple jingle playing in every commercial for more than 50 years.
 If you want to make it big, you have to add a little bling to it, musical bling.

 Let’s say you’re starting off your own brand of casinos or bookmakers and you want to take on the competition.
-Surely enough you will need a logo and a slogan to sell to the audience, but imagine adding a little music to your advertisement.
+Surely enough you will need a logo and a slogan to sell to the audience, as well as promotions like the offers at Foxy Bingo that all the casinos use, but imagine adding a little music to your advertisement.
 If it catches on, and with the right amount of ingredients and a little bit of extra flare, it should, you get much more.
 People tend to remember tunes they can hum, jingles and similar things.
 That leaves you with greatness with just adding a bit of music.
 Once it takes off, there’s no stopping the jingle being hummed everywhere.

 Brands with Music – The Popular Ones

 Think movies and introductory scenes and remember 20th Century Fox with their memorable intro.
 What about Metro Goldwyn Mayer and their lion?
 It’s not really music but it really stands out.
 Playing video games, one cannot but remember the nostalgic opening scenes for the Sega Master System or the Sega Genesis and who could forget the original PlayStation logo.
 Furthermore, every video game developer and publisher have their own intro scene with a logo and more importantly, a sound or jingle.
 Every gamer can remember a plethora of such jingles, because they’re simple and associated with the brand.